-- 10.1 Works to be undertaken in the next reporting month are: - Reclamation Area: - Foundation works (including Driven H Pile and Socketed H Pile) - Pile cap construction - Structural steel work - Superstructure construction - Seawall Portion: - Caisson extension works, from +3mPD to +6mPD, at Seawall A and B - Construction of wave wall along the vertical seawall - 10.2 Potential environmental impacts arising from the above construction activities are mainly associated with construction noise, waste management and ecology. - 10.3 The key environmental mitigation measures for the Project in the coming reporting period expected to be associated with the construction activities include: - Reduction of noise from equipment and machinery on-site; - Sorting, recycling, storage and disposal of general refuse and construction waste; - Management of chemicals and avoidance of oil spillage on-site, especially under heavy rains and adverse weather; - Dust control of exposed soil surface and stockpile of dusty material at reclaimed area; - Dust suppression measures for exposed earth surface and stockpile of dusty material; - Site runoff control measure during construction works; and - Dust and noise control of foundation works. - 10.4 The tentative schedule of regular construction noise and ecology monitoring in the next reporting period is presented in Appendix M. The regular construction noise and ecology monitoring will be conducted at the same monitoring locations in the next reporting period.
+- 10.1 Works to be undertaken in the next reporting month are: - Reclamation Area: - Pile cap construction - Structural steel work - Superstructure construction - Seawall Portion: - Caisson extension works, from +3mPD to +6mPD, at Seawall A and B - Construction of wave wall along the vertical seawall - 10.2 Potential environmental impacts arising from the above construction activities are mainly associated with construction noise, waste management and ecology. - 10.3 The key environmental mitigation measures for the Project in the coming reporting period expected to be associated with the construction activities include: - Reduction of noise from equipment and machinery on-site; - Sorting, recycling, storage and disposal of general refuse and construction waste; - Management of chemicals and avoidance of oil spillage on-site, especially under heavy rains and adverse weather; - Dust control of exposed soil surface and stockpile of dusty material at reclaimed area; - Dust suppression measures for exposed earth surface and stockpile of dusty material; and - Site runoff control measure during construction works. - 10.4 The tentative schedule of regular construction noise and ecology monitoring in the next reporting period is presented in Appendix M. The regular construction noise and ecology monitoring will be conducted at the same monitoring locations in the next reporting period.